| Marcos Novak describes himself as a "trans-architect,"

 forms, Novak has invented a set of conceptual tools for thinking

+about and constructing territories in cyberspace.
 Novak introduces the concept of "liquid architecture,"

 a fluid, imaginary landscape that only exists in the digital